peterhee/classic-iaas-resourcemanager-migration/asmtoarmtool/readme.md

 # Classic IaaS to Azure Resource Manager IaaS migration using ASMtoARMTool

-This article will show you how to use ASMtoARMTool located at [Azure/classic-iaas-resourcemanager-migration](https://github.com/Azure/classic-iaas-resourcemanager-migration) to migrate or clone classic IaaS solutions to Azure Resource Manager IaaS.
+This article will show you how to use ASMtoARMTool to migrate or clone classic IaaS solutions to Azure Resource Manager IaaS.

 ## What it does